python/cpython/Doc/library/functions.rst

    The optional arguments *flags* and *dont_inherit* control which future statements (see :pep:`236`) affect the compilation of *source*.
-If neither is present (or both are zero) the code is compiled with those future statements that are in effect in the code that is calling compile.
+If neither is present (or both are zero) the code is compiled with those future statements that are in effect in the code that is calling :func:`compile`.
 If the *flags* argument is given and *dont_inherit* is not (or is zero) then the future statements specified by the *flags* argument are used in addition to those that would be used anyway.
 If *dont_inherit* is a non-zero integer then